NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 *  Windows - Scroll bar interfering with browser scroll bar <!--SUBP-424-->
 *  Donut "Cases with submittable data files" always shows 0 <!--SUBP-425-->
 *  For Biospecimen entities, the "Download all" button does not take filtering into account <!--SUBP-423-->
+*  For Clinical entities, the "Download all" button was downloading all clinical entities instead of selected clinical type <!--SUBP-442-->

 ### Known Issues and Workarounds